edivaldojuniorch/qqStaQuaControl/README.md

 [//]: # (Add the features of your project here:)
 This app features all the latest tools and practices in mobile development!

--  **React Js** — A python library for building statistical process control chart
+-  **Python** — A python library for building statistical process control chart

 ## Getting started